 PREFACE 7

 FOREWORD 8

 TOURISM INDICATOR SHEET FOR 2012 15

-INTRODUCTION 15
+INTRODUCTION

-HIGHLIGHTS IN TOURISM 2012 15
+HIGHLIGHTS IN TOURISM 2012

 Stayover Visitors and Visitors Nights 15

 Cruise Passengers and Cruise Calls.
-17

-Airport Traffic and Total Landings 17
+Airport Traffic and Total Landings.

-Hotel Related Indicators 18
+Hotel Related Indicators

-Tourism Related Expenditures 19
+Tourism Related Expenditures

-Most important Survey Results & Trends 22
+Most important Survey Results & Trends

-Tables of Year Results 25
+Tables of Year Results

-2. TOURISM IN ARUBA 25
+2. TOURISM IN ARUBA

 2.1 Number of stay-over visitors by place of residence 25

-2.2 Cruise passengers 25
+2.2 Cruise passengers

 2.3 Total number of visitors

 2.4 Average length of stay by place of residence

-2.5 Number of visitor nights by place of residence
+2.5 Number of visitor nights by place of residence2.6 Airport traffic / number of passengers traveling by air

-2.6 Airport traffic / number of passengers traveling by air
+2.6 Airport traine / number of passengers travening by air

 2.8 Stay-over visitors by carrier

 3. VISITOR'S PROFILE 27

 3.1.
-CHARACTERISTICS OF THE VISITORS
+CHARACTERISTICS OF THE VISITORS 27

-3.1.1 Age groups of the visitors
+3.1.1 Age groups of the visitors 27

-3.1.2 Yearly household income of the visitors
+3.1.2 Yearly household income of the visitors 27

+3.1.3 Occupation of the visitors

 3.1.4 Method visitors used to book a trip to Aruba

-3.1.5 Visitors that have been to Aruba by cruise and have been to the Caribbean prior to this visit.
+3.1.5 Visitors that have been to Aruba by cruise and have been to the Caribbean prior to this visit .
+28

 3.2.
 BAHAVIOR OF THE VISITORS 28

-3.2.1 Number of visits to Aruba 20
+3.2.1 Number of visits to Aruba 28

 3.2.2 Purpose of visit

-3.2.3 Type of accommodation used by the visitors
+3.2.3 Type of accommodation used by the visitors 28

 3.2.4 Travel arrangement of the visitors

 3.2.5 Single most important source of information in making a decision to visit Aruba

-3.2.6 Users of timeshare properties: owners vs. non-owners 29
+3.2.6 Users of timeshare properties: owners vs. non-owners

 3.2.7 Type of flight used by the visitors 29

 3.2.A.
 CHARACTERISTICS OF THE VISITORS FROM THE U.S.A 29

-3.2A.1 Visitors from the US by the major states 20
+3.2A.1 Visitors from the US by the major states 29

 3.2A.2 Number of visits of the visitors from the US to Aruba

 3.3.
 SATISFACTION OF THE VISITORS 30

 3.3.1 Agreement or disagreement of the visitors

 3.3.2 Rating of service

 3.3.3 Rating of overall visit to Aruba

 3.3.4 Places visited by visitors while in Aruba

-3.3.5 Rating of value for money 32
+3.3.5 Rating of value for money